 Parents wanted to help but couldn't decode what the school expected — and felt excluded from the very process they were paying to support.

 A child avoiding homework might have a motivation problem — or they might not understand the task well enough to start.
-The Clarity Assessment separates what's visible from what's actually happening.
+The Mastery Assessment separates what's visible from what's actually happening.

 If the parent can't see what's being worked on or why, support stays fragile.
 The Teaching Blueprint translates the clarity profile into plain language that a parent can actually use at home.

-Clarity of Thinking helps in Maths and English.
-Clarity of Communication helps in Science and HASS.
+Thinking helps in Maths and English.
+Communication helps in Science and HASS.
 The pillars aren't subject-specific — they're the foundation that makes all subjects more accessible.

-Kirsty is a senior Queensland educator with over 15 years of experience across early childhood and primary education.
-She has spent her career learning to read what sits beneath the surface — the child who knows the answer but can't get it onto the page, the one who shuts down before they've started, the one whose confidence disappears after a single correction.
-She's also a mother, and she knows what it feels like to want to help but not have the right map.
+Kirsty is a senior Queensland educator with more than 15 years across early childhood and primary.
+She kept seeing the same children being read the wrong way: the child who knew the answer but could not get it onto the page, the one who shut down before starting, the one whose confidence fell apart after one correction.
+She is also a mother, so she knows what it feels like to want to help and still feel shut out of the process.

 Kirsty could have built a tutoring business.
-She chose not to.
-Not because tutoring is bad — but because the model has a structural flaw: it keeps the parent outside the system.
+She did not, because the usual model leaves the parent outside the work.

-A clear pathway from first conversation to ongoing guided support — designed to give your family clarity at every stage.
+A clear path from the first conversation through to guided support at home.

 A no-obligation conversation with Kirsty to understand your child's situation and whether Mastery Method is the right fit.

-A structured assessment across the four clarity pillars.
+A structured assessment across The Four Pillars.
 Produces your family's first Teaching Blueprint — a personalised guide to what your child needs and how to help at home.

 Monthly blueprint updates, a parent check-in call with Kirsty, weekly home activities, and access to the parent resource library.
 Ongoing guided support that builds confidence, not dependence.